 For brands that sell their products at major retailers, figuring out how to maximize channel sales is critical for business.
-It can be challenging to know how to begin, how to interact with retailers, and how to stand out from competition.
+It can be challenging to know where to begin, how to interact with retail merchants, and ways to stand out from competition.

 What do merchants live by?
 Their buy-plans.
 Retail merchants are constantly looking at their sales and inventory forecast and measuring how that stacks back to what they agreed to “buy” from you.
 This data gives them insight into the performance of your products on their “shelves,” but it doesn’t necessarily tell them why products are performing (or not performing).